oxfist/night-owl.nvim/README.md

 ```

 ## 🚀 Start Using With A Single Line

+> ℹ️ You can skip this step if you followed the lazy.nvim setup, since that
+> already sets the colorschmeme.

 Add the following line to your Lua configuration files, e.g.
 `~/.config/nvim/init.lua` (your actual path might be different):